 Parents should make sure that their child brings their book bag to school each day.

-When children have homework to do, parents should help children develop good habits by encouraging them to do their homework at a certain time before dinner or before they are allowed to watch TV.
+When children have home learning to do, parents should help children develop good habits by encouraging them to do their home learning at a certain time before dinner or before they are allowed to watch TV.

 All children should be at school by 8.15 am but not before 8.00 am.
 When children arrive late it is disruptive for them, the teacher and the rest of the class.